erskordi/openai_gym_tutorial/simple-example/README.md

 This is the final step in this basic trainer.
 Using Tune's `tune.run` function, you will initiate the agent training.
 This function takes three basic arguments:
 * RL algorithm (string): It is defined in the `--run` flag.
-* `stop` (dictionary): Provide a criterion to stop training (in this example is the number of training iterations, stop training when they exceed 10,000).
+* `stop` (dictionary): Provide a criterion to stop training (in this example is the number of training iterations, stop training when they reach 10,000).
 * `config` (dictionary): Basic information for training, contains the OpenAI Gym environment name, number of CPUs/GPUs, and possible others.
 ```python
 tune.run(